RohitBShelar/Ineuron-Assignments/README.md

 Ans: string is data type in python that can consist of alh

 Q27.
 How can we access the string using its index?

+Ans:
+We can access the characters in a string by referring to its index number inside square brackets [] .
+Eg
+s="rohit"
+print(s[3])

+output: i

 Q28.
 Write a code to get the desired output of the following